Grape silver candle

 This section has been translated automatically.

-Black cohosh is a perennial herbaceous plant that reaches heights of 0.75 to 2.5 metres.
-Black cohosh is a plant species of the genus Actaea (formerly Cimicifuga) in the subfamily Ranunculoideae within the Ranunculaceae family.
-The name Cimicifuga is derived from the Latin cimex = bug, fuga from Latin fugare = to put to flight.
-Background: Because of its intense smell, Cimifuga can be used to drive away bugs.
+Black cohosh is a perennial herbaceous plant that grows to a height of 0.75 to 2.5 meters.
+The black cohosh is a plant species from the genus Actaea (formerly Cimicifuga) in the subfamily Ranunculoideae within the buttercup family (Ranunculaceae).
+The name Cimicifuga is derived from the Latin cimex = bug, fuga from the Latin fugare = to put to flight.
+Background: Cimifuga can be used to repel bugs due to its intense odor.

 The leaves reach a length of 15 to 60 cm.
-Its leaf blade is pinnate with 20 to 70 leaflets.
-The flowers of the black cohosh are white; they are grouped together in narrow, racemose corollas.
+Their leaf blade is pinnate with 20 to 70 leaflets.
+The flowers of the black cohosh are white; they are grouped into narrow, racemose flower clusters.
 The flowering period is between June and September.

-Phytotherapeutically, the underground parts of the plant, rhizome and root (Cimicifuga rhizoma) are used.
+The underground parts of the plant, the rhizome and the root ( Cimicifugae rhizoma) are used phytotherapeutically.

 Note(s)